 We live in South Georgia.
 We basically have one season: summer.
 We see 85 degrees on Christmas.
 It’s snowed once in the last twenty years…and what little snow we got was melted by lunchtime.
+In other words, a cold day is a rare thing.

 I’m so thankful for the awesome community I have on Instagram – they came to my rescue and helped me navigate cold weather with kids.
 So today, I’m sharing what I’ve learned about making a ski trip packing list… especially when you’re from a warm climate!